- You are here: Homepage

 Heads of Terms and Pre-Letting Notice

-Once terms have been agreed you will be issued with a Heads of Terms and Pre-Letting Notice.
-These documents set out the steps required to complete the transaction and your responsibilities as a tenant.
-We strongly recommend that you take out professional and/or legal advice to review these documents.
 After reading the Head of terms and Pre-Letting Notice carefully, please sign and return them to your Letting Agent.
 This should be returned in PDF format.
-We will let you know when this has been acknowledged and the property will be formally ‘Under Offer’, subject to contract and the conditions in the Heads of Terms. |
+We will let you know when this has been acknowledged and the property will be formally ‘Under Offer’, subject to contract and the conditions in the Heads of Terms.

 Obtaining permissions